PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Experiments

 As shown in Table~\ref{tab:lamp_full_singlecol_avg}, OPPU exhibits strong overall performance across tasks, reflecting its ability to leverage task- and user-specific LoRA modules trained via gradient-based optimization with access to the full training data.
 Since OPPU introduces separate LoRA modules for each task and each user and optimizes them using all available data, it is commonly regarded as an upper bound in personalization settings.

-Despite having substantially fewer trainable parameters due to freezing, our method achieves competitive performance across all tasks and attains the best average score among the compared approaches.
-These results demonstrate that our method remains effective not only in few-shot settings but also in the standard full-data personalization scenario.
+Despite having substantially fewer trainable parameters due to freezing, PRISP achieves competitive performance across all tasks and attains the best average score among the compared approaches.
+These results demonstrate that PRISP remains effective not only in few-shot settings but also in the standard full-data personalization scenario.